yyalim/geo-addresses/README.md

 Here Map API key provided on `HereMapService.js`.
 If it is not valid you can change with `API_KEY` constant with yours. `HereMapService` class is a wraps [Here API for JavaScript](https://developer.here.com/documentation/maps/3.1.20.0/dev_guide/index.html) to draw map and get address info with [geocoding](https://developer.here.com/documentation/maps/3.1.20.0/dev_guide/topics/geocoding.html)

 `Store` is entry point component which provides simple redux like state management.

 `StoreContext` holds top level state which acts single source of truth.

 `MapContext` holds an instance of `HereMapService` class.

-`DropZone` this component manage UI & behaviour for drag and drop files `ParseCoordinatesFromJSONFiles` this function parses JSON file data into applications's memory `AppContainer` Layouts components and invokes JSON parsing and geocoding with `handleDrop` function
+`DropZone` this component manage UI & behaviour for drag and drop files.

+`ParseCoordinatesFromJSONFiles` this function parses JSON file data into applications's memory.

+`AppContainer` Layouts components and invokes JSON parsing and geocoding with `handleDrop` function.

+`AddressList` component connect to `StoreContext` and lists `AddressItem` regards the state.

+`LoadingIndicator` is a component to which will be dipslayed on asynchronous process going on.

+`Map` component displays Here Map.
+It uses `HereMapService` class for functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts